 With workers’ compensation, you must notify your employer of the incident as soon as possible and file a report within 30 days.
 The statute of limitations for a personal injury claim against your employer or another party is two years.

 Don’t make the mistake of assuming you can wait to begin pursuing your claim.
 Delays can make it difficult to collect evidence of your accident and injuries.
-Contact a Houston forklift injury lawyer with Attorney Brian White & Associates, PC as soon as possible to begin pursuing your claim.
+Contact a Houston forklift injury lawyer with Attorney Brian White Personal Injury Lawyers as soon as possible to begin pursuing your claim.

 Schedule a Free Case Review with a Houston Forklift Accident Lawyer

 A forklift accident can change your life forever.
 When you are facing mounting medical bills, time off work, and an uncertain future, you should not be left on your own to navigate the complex legal landscape.
-Attorney Brian White & Associates, PC will fight for you and help you through every step of your claim.
+Attorney Brian White Personal Injury Lawyers will fight for you and help you through every step of your claim.

 Contact a Houston forklift accident lawyer at our law office today to get started with a free case review.
 We work on a contingency fee basis; you never pay attorney’s fees unless we recover for you.